-

 The Telephone Consumer Protection Act (TCPA) forms the foundation of SMS compliance in the United States.
 The Telephone Consumer Protection Act requires express written consent before sending commercial texts.
 This means customers must explicitly opt-in to receive messages, and you must maintain clear records of this consent.

-Your CRM should automatically track opt-in timestamps, methods, and associated documentation to protect your business during audits.
+Your CRM must automatically log opt-in timestamps, methods, and related documents.
+This helps protect your business during audits.

 10DLC registration

 The process involves submitting business information, explaining your messaging purposes, and waiting for approval.
-While this adds upfront complexity, registered numbers enjoy better delivery rates and higher volume limits.
+While this adds up-front complexity, registered numbers enjoy better delivery rates and higher volume limits.
+Without 10DLC registration, carriers may filter or block your messages entirely — meaning contacts never receive texts you thought were delivered.
 Most quality CRMs now guide you through this process or handle it automatically.

 Opt-in/opt-out management